cgil/simmer/README.md

 ```

 4. Configure your environment files:
-    - `.env.local`: Used for local development with Supabase running locally
+    - `.env.local`: Used for local development with Supabase running locally.
-    - `.env.production`: Used for production deployment with your Supabase cloud project
+    - `.env.production`: Used for production deployment with your Supabase cloud project.
+    - **Critical GCS Variables**: You will need to obtain a Google Cloud Service Account JSON key file with appropriate permissions (`Storage Object Creator`, `Storage Object Viewer`) for your GCS bucket.
+Add the following variables derived from the key file to **both** `.env.local` and `.env.production` (or configure them directly in your deployment environments):
+        ```env
+        # Google Cloud Storage Configuration
+        GCS_BUCKET_NAME=your-gcs-bucket-name
+        GCS_PROJECT_ID=your-gcp-project-id
+        GCS_CLIENT_EMAIL=your-service-account-email@your-project.iam.gserviceaccount.com
+        # Ensure the private key is handled securely, especially in .env.production
+        # For multi-line keys, you might need to wrap in quotes or use special syntax
+        # depending on your environment/deployment service.
+        GCS_PRIVATE_KEY="-----BEGIN PRIVATE KEY-----\nYOUR_PRIVATE_KEY_CONTENT\n-----END PRIVATE KEY-----\n"
+        ```
+    - **Security Note**: Do NOT commit your service account key file or the `.env.production` file containing the private key directly to your Git repository.
+Use environment variable management provided by your hosting platforms (Supabase Functions Secrets, Vercel Environment Variables) for production.

 ### Starting the Development Environment